linode/docs/docs/applications/cloud-storage/tahoe-lafs-on-debian-9.md

 ## Possible Next Steps

 1. Now that you have your grid up and running, your only job is to maintain it in good working condition.
-Some improvements can be made, especially if they're also necessary.
-For example, people with low upload bandwidth will notice that it can take a long time to send a file to the grid.
+Some improvements can be made: for example, people with low upload bandwidth will notice that it can take a long time to send a file to the grid.
 That's because your local Tahoe client also has to send redundant data to multiple nodes.
 The following document describes [how to set up a helper node](http://tahoe-lafs.readthedocs.io/en/latest/helper.html).

 2. In time, your storage servers might get full with data you no longer need.
 Read about [garbage collection](http://tahoe-lafs.readthedocs.io/en/latest/garbage-collection.html) to understand how you can get rid of the unnecessary files.